sembcoder/talespinnerzdemo/README.md

 <p><b>2.
 How does it work?</b><br>
   Right now, due to GitHub Pages hosting limitations, the code must be downloaded from GitHub and the webpages run locally.</p>
   <p><b>3.
 What types of coding does this include?</b></p>
   <p><b>4.
-What personal accomplishments or challenges would you want to highlight?</b></p>
+What personal accomplishments or challenges would you want to highlight?</b><br>
+  In terms of accomplishments,<br>
+  In terms of challenges,</p>
   <p><b>5.
 What are the long range plans for TALESPINNERZ?</b><br>
-  This was created for a client-side only demonstration.
+  This version was created for a client-side only demonstration.
 I would really like to grow my server-side skills and be able to set up a full working version in the future.</p>